SzPetra/employees-python-cicd/README.md

 git config --global core.editor "code --wait": change VI text editor for vs code when using "amend" (This is a command -> use in powershell)
 --git commit --amend: adding something to previous commit or changing commit message

+--git tag v1.0.2 -m "message": adds tag to commit, branch --git tag: lists all the tags
+--git push origin --tags/'tag name': pushes up the tag On release branch the last commit/HEAD should have the tag with the version Or if working on feature branches -> when merging the branch to master

 More than one remote repositories can be added (named differently, for example: origin&backup).

 In GitHub there is more detailed description for commits, which is the body of the commit, should describe what happened in the commit, HEADER is just the title of it.